Keith Floyd: Career

 By 1971 Floyd had acquired three restaurants in Bristol: Floyd's Bistro in Princess Victoria Street in Clifton, Floyd's Restaurant in Alma Vale Road and Keith Floyd's Restaurant in Chandos Road, Redland.

 All three restaurants had financial problems.
 Floyd sold the restaurants and the rights to the name "Floyd's Restaurant" and moved to the south of France, where again he opened a restaurant in L'Isle-sur-la-Sorgue in the Vaucluse.
 After this again ended in financial problems, he moved back to Britain.
-With the help of loans from friends, he opened another restaurant, again in Chandos Road.
+With the help of loans from friends, he opened another restaurant, again in Chandos Road, Bristol.

 The restaurant in Chandos Road was frequented by actors and others connected with television.
 Floyd's first cookery book, Floyd's Food, published before he became a TV celebrity, had an introduction written by Leonard Rossiter, star of British TV sitcoms Rising Damp and The Fall and Rise of Reginald Perrin.

 Floyd's first foray into the world of show business was as a radio chef on Radio West, an independent commercial radio station in Bristol.
 TV producer David Pritchard then offered him a slot on BBC West regional magazine show RPM, presented by Andy Batten Foster.
 That led, in 1984, to his being offered his first BBC TV series Floyd on Fish, which started his rapid rise to national popularity.
 Floyd never described himself as a chef since he was untrained.

 He became well known for cooking with a glass of wine in one hand, often in unusual locations such as a fishing boat in rough seas.
 He was regarded as a pioneer of taking cooking programmes out of the studio.
-The chef went on to present his shows from around the world, cooking on location in his unique chaotic style.
+Floyd presented his shows around the world, cooking on location in his unique chaotic style.